Key Takeaways

 The Pivot and the 2021 Starkware Partnership

 Prior to the commencement of DeFi summer, trading fees on dYdX amounted to a few cents per trade, with the dYdX team covering the costs.
-However, with the incredible increase in DeFi activity on Ethereum, trading feeds quickly shot up to around $100 per trade, meaning that on some days dYdX was losing tens of thousands just to cover the gas fees required to execute trades.
+However, with the incredible increase in DeFi activity on Ethereum, trading fees quickly shot up to around $100 per trade, meaning that on some days dYdX was losing tens of thousands just to cover the gas fees required to execute trades.

 This was cause for grave concern and the company was losing money extremely quickly, meaning that if things continued on their current trajectory, they would be out of money in 9 months.
 To combat this issue, dYdX raised their minimum position size to $10,000 and soon initiated a flat trading fee proportional to the gas fees required per trade (meaning users were required to pay $100 + an additional fee per trade).